Amelus/dreamChasers/README.md

 ## Client-side (Angular)

-This repository houses the Project's frontend written using **Angular 6**
+This repository houses the Project's frontend written using **Ionic and Angular 8**

-- **Ant Design**: The components design is by AntDesign (https://ng.ant.design/docs/introduce/en).
-I really like the subtle looks of AntDesign.
+- **Ionic Design**: The components design is by Ionic (https://ionicframework.com/docs/components).
 - **Steps**: `npm i` to install all the dependencies then just start the application with `ng serve`
-- **Note**: Might be worth it to take a look at `proxy.conf.json` and how I setup the CLI to use the `proxy` file when serving so that we can call our backend on `localhost:3000`.
-This is so-called **Cross Domains Request** and our backend does not have CORS setup.
-Proxy will help us making the requests from `4200` to `3000`.

 ## Docker